1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 Software doesn't work that way.
 Rather than construction, software is more like gardening , it is more organic than concrete.

-You plant manay things in a garden according to an initial plan and conditions.
+You plant things in a garden according to an initial plan and conditions.

 Some thrive, others are destined to end up as compost.
 You may move plantings relative to each other to take advantage of the interplay of light and shadow, wind and rain.
 Overgrown plants get split or pruned, and colors that clash may get moved to more aesthetically pleasing locations.